Chulia Street, George Town

-Chulia Street is one of the oldest roads in the city of George Town in Penang, Malaysia.
-Created soon after the founding of George Town in 1786, it forms a part of the city's Little India enclave ever since, whilst also boasting a multicultural character due to Indian Muslim and Chinese influences.
+Chulia Street is one of the oldest roads in the city of George Town within the Malaysian state of Penang.
+Created after the founding of George Town in 1786, it forms part of the city's Little India enclave, whilst also boasting a multicultural character due to Indian Muslim and Chinese influences.

 In addition, Chulia Street has a large concentration of budget accommodation for tourists, as several shophouses along the road have been converted into hostels and guesthouses.
-With the inscription of George Town as a UNESCO World Heritage Site, more upmarket hotels have also been opened along Chulia Street.

 Chulia Street is also well-known as a food paradise within Penang, due to the numerous hawker stalls and restaurants along the street that serve local cuisine.

 Etymology

 Originally, the street was named Malabar Street, after the Indians from Malabar who moved to George Town.

 The term 'Chulia' is a corruption of 'Chulier', which was once used to refer to the Indians who originated from the coastal areas of Tamil Nadu in India.
 That particular region was formerly part of the Chola Kingdom, hence the term 'Chulier'.